-The most fundamental responsibility of schools is teaching students to read.
-The GECDSB currently has Lexia Core5 licenses (Tier 2 intervention) and Sick Kid's Empower Reading Program (Tier 3 intervention) available in all of our elementary schools to support students who are struggling readers.
+On February 28, 2022, the Ontario Human Rights Commission (OHRC) released its Right to Read inquiry report on human rights issues affecting students with reading disabilities, calling for critical changes to Ontario's approach to early reading.
+According to the OHRC's report, The most fundamental responsibility of schools is teaching students to read.
+The GECDSB currently has Lexia Core5 licenses (Tier 2 intervention) and Sick Kid's Empower Reading Program (Tier 3 intervention) available in all of our elementary schools (with the exception of the Pelee Island site) to support students who are struggling readers.
 Lexia Power Up is used to support reading intervention in secondary.
-This year, the Special Education Department, in partnership with the Program Department, has developed PD for teachers based on the Science of Reading (SOR).
-SOR is evidence-based and shows us how children learn to read and what instruction is required and is known to ensure all children have a solid chance of learning to read and what materials and resources are needed to support that instruction.
+Over the last two years, the Special Education Department, in partnership with the Program Department, has developed PD and provided resources for teachers based on the Science of Reading (SOR).
+SOR is evidence-based and shows us how children learn to read and what instruction is required and is known to ensure all children have a solid chance of learning to read.
 SOR has shown us the importance of Structured Literacy, which applies the Science of Reading to classroom practice.
 We know that our reading instruction must become more explicit, focused, and structured and to follow the developmental sequence of reading skills.
 It was recognized that while our board had parts of these three key aspects in the reading instruction in our classrooms, that it would be important to ensure that these three key aspects were driven by SOR to ensure equity for all students in the development of their foundational reading skills and their reading comprehension.
-In the 2021-22 school year, the delivery of PD sessions for SOR was directly impacted by COVID.
-It is our goal to continue with this important PD in the upcoming 2022-23 school year.
+It is our goal to continue with this important work in the upcoming 2023-2024 school year.

-Some students need the support of specialized programs and services which are offered at their home school, a neighbourhood school, Education and Community Partnership Program, a Section 68 School Authority, a Provincial School or other locations.
+Some students need the support of specialized programs and services which are offered at their home school, a neighbourhood school, Education and Community

+Partnership Program, a Section 68 School Authority, a Provincial School or other locations.
 The Cascade Model that follows, demonstrates the range of programs and services provided.